Relax. Everything’s going to be okay.

 The single most important thing to remember is that Google doesn’t make these updates for the simple pleasure of upsetting your apple cart.
 Google’s mission is to “organize the world’s information and make it universally accessible and useful.”
 Core Web Vital ranking changes are based on that mission, extending the concept of accessibility and utility with an emphasis on user experience.

 How is Google Changing Its Ranking Factors?

-The algorithm update incorporates page experience as a ranking signal by measuring Core Web Vitals and giving preference to pages that Google determines to contain useful, relevant, and easily accessible content in response to a given search query.
-Google announced these changes so far in advance of rolling them out because they want all site owners to embrace a better user experience and do everything they can to make their sites more enjoyable for everyone.
+The latest algorithm update incorporates page experience as a ranking signal by measuring Core Web Vitals and giving preference to pages that Google determines to contain useful, relevant, and easily accessible content in response to a given search query.
+Google announced these changes so far in advance before rolling them out because they want all site owners to embrace a better user experience and do everything they can to make their sites more enjoyable for everyone.

 What are Core Web Vitals?